 Our Scope 1 and 2 greenhouse gas (GHG) emissions and select Scope 3 emissions categories are included in the table to the right.
-For the first time, we are reporting our current (2023) data contemporaneously with this report as we endeavor to provide real-time results for our shareholders and stakeholders.
+For the first time, we are reporting our current (2023) data contemporaneously with this report as we endeavor to provide realtime results for our shareholders and stakeholders.
 We achieved this through continual improvement of our data collection, analysis, and independent verification methods.
 Alnylam aligns its GHG disclosures with the WRI GHG Protocol and ISO 14064-1 standards.

 In 2024, Alnylam will remain focused on shaping our global operational footprint in preparation for development of pragmatic targets and the impact of increased disclosure and reporting requirements.
+We detail examples in this section's Case Study on page 61.